bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

       - http://idp.saml.binding.url.to.change

 ::: info
-About SAML assertions encryption by the IdP: When the assertions encryption is active, the IdP uses a random symmetric key which in turn is encrypted with the SP's public key.
+About SAML assertions encryption by the IdP: When the assertions encryption is active, the IdP uses a random key which in turn is encrypted with the SP's public key.
-The SP uses its private key to decrypt the symmetric key which in turn is used to decrypt the SAML assertion.
+The SP uses its private key to decrypt the random key which in turn is used to decrypt the SAML assertion.
 This ensures that only the SP can decrypt the SAML assertion.
 :::